VaaruniS2829/C-dsa-practice/README.md

 # C-dsa-practice
-Implementations of Data Structures in C for learning and practice.
+Implementation of Data Structures in C for learning and practice.
 This repository contains **implementation of Data Structures and Algorithms in C**.
 It is meant for learning , practice , and enhancing problem-solving skills.